 CLI Reference

-Every command shipped with @saastro/forms — init, install-deps, and add.
+Every command shipped with @saastro/forms — init and install-deps.

 CLI Reference